andresedg/QCDataProcessing/README.md

    ```

    Or press the run button (right upper corner)
 4. When file explorer window appear, select a file of the EM61 5 Coil System data file (.xyz) with all the sensors.
-Ensure that the file follows the required format.
+Ensure that the file is in the same workspace (folder) as the project.
+So, you should be able to see it in the file panel on the left.
 5. Optional user interactions:

    - To display the header of the data, type `Y` when prompted.